Pipatq/Learning-ML/README.md

 # Learning-ML

 This project is designed for learning the basics of data visualization and linear regression using Python.
-The code helps you understand how to create scatterplots, draw regression lines, and analyze relationships between variables.
+The code helps me understand how to create scatterplots, draw regression lines, and analyze relationships between variables.

 ---